-A Guide to Covering Tasmania’s East Coast in a Day
+A Guide to Covering Tasmania’s East Coast in 1 Beautiful Day

 Everything looks better under a clear sky, especially in the photographs of beaches that entice people to places they’ve never been before.
 As luck would have it though, the weather forecast on my first visit to Tasmania’s east coast indicated I wasn’t going to get any sunshine.